 Keep in mind that children with autism often interpret language literally.

-So if your child asks if they can watch TV and you say “in a minute” and then they go watch TV, they probably understood your message as “In 60 seconds I have permission to watch TV”.
+For example, if your child asks if they can watch TV and you say “in a minute” and then they go watch TV, they probably understood your message as “In 60 seconds I have permission to watch TV”.

 Once a teacher told my son that he “couldn’t leave until all the books were picked up” and my son actually urinated in his pants because he believed he had to stay there until he picked up all the books and didn’t even ask the teacher if he could use the washroom because he took her first message exactly as she said it.